aallai/sim_driving/README.md

 visualization.py takes a .h5 model file and generates a png image of the model.

+images.py just flips one of the data images so it can be included in the README.

 The training and validation data should be provided as zip files named 'data.zip' and 'valid_data.zip' (not included in the github repo).

 The video of the car driving autonomously is 'driving_video.mp4'.
 It includes one lap in each driection on the first track.